Deploy Office 365 ProPlus from the cloud

 Step 2: Create a configuration file for the pilot group

-To deploy Office 365 ProPlus to the pilot group, you create a configuration file that defines the appropriate settings for the ODT.
+To download and deploy Office 365 ProPlus to the pilot group, you use a configuration file with the ODT.
+To create the configuration file, we recommend using the Office Customization Tool.

 Note that the Office installation files and Office updates will come from Semi-Annual Channel (Targeted).
 For more details on the most recent version of Office based on the different update channels, see Release information for updates to Office 365 ProPlus.